 Used envelopes are sometimes available in Mail Services; contact your campus mailroom.
 New envelopes can also be ordered through the Office Supplies Program.

 The interdepartmental envelopes are used repeatedly for internal mailings so please make sure that all previous markings have been crossed out.Please type or print legibly, fill in all blanks, and refrain from using acronyms.

 The mail code is a four-digit number associated with a campus address.
-Evanston campus mail codes are the same as the plus-four portion of the U.S. Postal Service's zip + 4 codes.
-Chicago campus mail codes are alphanumeric and should appear next to a department or division name on stationary or letterhead.
+Evanston campus mail codes are the same as the plus-four portion of the U.S. Postal Service's ZIP + 4 codes.
+Chicago campus mail codes are alphanumeric and should appear next to a department or division name on stationery or letterhead.
 See Evanston's mail codes or Chicago's mail codes.

 - Student residence halls